Shogunkayo/PES_Notes/README.md

   - Currently in Unit 2
   - I haven't made notes for Unit 1, will probably do near sem end

+4. Operating Systems
+- Currently in Unit 3
+  - I haven't made notes for Unit 1 and 2, will probably do near sem end

 ## Completed Courses and Status
 1. Data Structures and Applications